worktheclock/replit.github.io/tutorials/34-creative-coding.md

     style="width: 500px !important;"/>

-Take a look in the [examples](https://github.com/kitao/pyxel/tree/main/pyxel/examples) folder on the Pyxel github project to see more ways to use Pyxel.
+Take a look in the [examples folder](https://github.com/kitao/pyxel/tree/main/pyxel/examples) on the Pyxel GitHub project to see more ways to use Pyxel.

 ### GLSL

 On the more advanced end of the spectrum, Replit supports GLSL projects.
 GLSL (OpenGL Shading Language) is a C-style language for creating graphics shaders.
 Shaders are programs that (usually) run on graphics cards as part of a graphics rendering pipeline.
-There are many types of shaders - the two most common are Vertex Shaders, and Fragment or Pixel Shaders.
-Vertex shaders compute the position of objects in the graphics world, and Pixel Shaders compute the color that each pixel should be.
-This used to require writing code for specific graphics hardware, but GLSL is a high level language that can run on many different graphics hardware makes.
+There are many types of shaders - the two most common are vertex shaders and fragment (or pixel) shaders.
+Vertex shaders compute the position of objects in the graphics world, and pixel shaders compute the color that each pixel should be.
+This previously required writing code for specific graphics hardware, but GLSL is a high-level language that can run on many different graphics hardware makes.

 GLSL gives you  control over the graphics rendering pipeline, enabling you to create very advanced graphics.
 GLSL has many features to handle vector and matrix manipulations, as these are core to graphics processing.